Service Packages#

 If you turned on the Auto Update Purch.
 Price List (Serv.
 Pckg.) and Auto Update Sales Price List (Serv.
 Pckg.) toggles in Projects Setup, prices are updated automatically, with the date set to today.
 If you didn’t, you can set your own date by running the Update Sales and Purch.
 Prices (Serv.
 Pckg.) action from the ribbon of the resource card.

-On project budget lines#
+Use on budget lines#

 When all values are filled in, you can also perform a target-actual comparison to see in what amount of time you expected to complete the service package and how long it actually took.

-On sales document lines#
+Use on document lines#

 You can use the Create Sales Document function to copy service packages to sales documents.
 But even without running this action, you can add a package to a sales quote, for example, by entering it manually on a document line.